 }

-You can find our React File Manager demo here.
+You can find our React File Manager demo, which demonstrates how to render and configure the File Manager.

 No, this is a commercial product and requires a paid license.
 However, a free community license is also available for companies and individuals whose organizations have less than $1 million USD in annual gross revenue and five or fewer developers.